Debojyoti7/Solar_Energy_Prediction_SRRA/README.md

 ## Overview

-The official implementation of our Solar Power Prediction Test bed:
+The official implementation of our Solar Power Prediction Testbed Benchmark:

 The complete bird’s eye view of the proposed Test bed Framework depicting the workflow for Data Collection/Curation, Data Mining/Analytics and Supervised Learning Methods study, analysis, and experimentation on custom regional meteorological data (here data from East India) for Solar power forecasting and prediction.